 “We knew we needed a PWA fast so starting from scratch didn’t make sense as Mobify showed great results in converting mobile traffic into revenue and had a fully-packaged platform for building PWAs,” Hassett says.

-Adds Clemmow, “The Mobify Platform would help us start to drive more mobile revenue quickly, and provide the set-up needed to update our legacy systems without affecting the customer experience.
-It was the perfect first step for our digital transformation.”
+Adds Clemmow, “The Mobify Platform enabled us to drive revenue with mobile enhancements whilst updating our legacy systems behind the scenes.
+It was the perfect first step our digital transformation.”

 Mobify’s front-end PWA experience is separated from the backend through an Integration Manager, which enables Debenhams to make backend architecture changes without impacting the customer experience.
 Also key to Debenhams final decision was Mobify’s product strategy, which included the opportunity to scale to other channels beyond mobile in the future.

 Revenue-driving PWA in 90 days

 The Debenhams PWA went live after 3 months of development.
 “Immediately noticeable was the fresh user interface, which looked like a slick app,” said Hassett.
 “We didn’t want shoppers to have to download an app or chase updates.”